dfederlein/vagrant-tower/README.md

 Ansible Tower Demo-In-A-Box
 ===========================

+**NOTE**

+There are some changes to this demo that disable the internal virtualbox networks once the requisite provisioning is done on initial "vagrant up" command.
+Please review instructions below carefully.

 This is a Tower demo environment in a box using Vagrant and VirtualBox.

 Host Machine Requirements: